koy77/electron-symfony-vue3-skeleton/README.md

 # Electron + Vue 3 + Symfony Dockerized Application

-A full-stack dockerized application combining Electron desktop capabilities with Vue 3 frontend and Symfony backend.
+A full-stack dockerized desktop application built with Electron, featuring a Vue 3 frontend and Symfony backend.
+The application runs as a native-looking desktop window via Electron, with all components orchestrated through Docker.

 ## 🚀 Tech Stack